OWASP/CheatSheetSeries/cheatsheets/Secrets_Management_Cheat_Sheet.md

 An additional level of security can be achieved by minimizing the time window where a secret is in memory and limiting the access to its memory space.

-Depending on your particular circumstances, this can be difficult implement in a manner that ensures memory security.
-Since determining whether it is beneficial to take this an additional step, you are encouraged first to develop a threat model in order to clearly surface your implicit assumptions about both your deployment environment as well as understanding the capability of your adversaries.
+Depending on your application's particular circumstances, this can be difficult to implement in a manner that ensures memory security.
+Because of this potential implementation complexity, you are first encouraged to develop a threat model in order to clearly surface your implicit assumptions about both your application's deployment environment as well as understanding the capabilities of your adversaries.

-Often attempting to protect protect secrets in memory will be considered overkill because as you evaluate a threat model the potential threat actors that you consider either do not have the capabilities to carry out such attacks or the cost of defense far exceeds the likely impact of a compromise arising from exposing secrets in memory.
-However, it should be kept in mind while developing an appropriate threat model, that if an attacker already has access to the memory of the process handling the secret, by that time a security breach may have already occurred.
+Often attempting to protect protect secrets in memory will be considered overkill because as you evaluate a threat model, the potential threat actors that you consider either do not have the capabilities to carry out such attacks or the cost of defense far exceeds the likely impact of a compromise arising from exposing secrets in memory.
+Also, it should be kept in mind while developing an appropriate threat model, that if an attacker already has access to the memory of the process handling the secret, by that time a security breach may have already occurred.
 Furthermore, it should be recognized that with the advent of attacks like